vuejs/vue-cli/docs/guide/mode-and-env.md

 # Environment Variables and Modes

-You can specify env variables by placing the following files in your project root:
+You can specify env variables by placing the following files in your project root or customize it using `environmentsDir` option in `vue.config.js`:

 ``` bash
 .env                # loaded in all cases